Today we're thrilled to introduce to you to Cornish jeweller Sadie Hodgson from Sadie Jewellery!

 This Coober Pedy Australian opal doublet is something special.
 With turquoise blue and green fire, it is totally mesmerising!

 Need something with that extra sparkle?
-This genuine natural silver diamond is simply beautiful.
+Our genuine, silver diamonds are simply beautiful.

 Thanks to Sadie for taking the time to share her story and experiences with us - we're so proud to support the many jewellers here in Cornwall.